pushparajanrahul/3D_pointcloud_Classification/README.md

 ### Features
 *Data Exploration*:

-* Reads .OFF files to extract vertices and faces.
+* The pipeline reads .OFF files to extract vertices and faces.
-* Maps dataset categories into a dictionary (hashmap).
+* The dataset categories are mapped into a dictionary (hashmap).
-* Visualizes 3D point clouds using Plotly.
+* A sample from the ModelNet40 is taken to visualizes the 3D point clouds using ```Plotly```.

 *Preprocessing*: